JULIE can receive and process several different types of requests, including the following.

 No Show

-A No Show Request is initiated by an excavator through JULIE to inform owners and operators of underground utility facilities notified in a prior locate request who either failed to mark their facilities or communicate their non-involvement with the excavation prior to the requested dig start date and time.
-Please be specific on which company failed to respond.
+A No Show Request is initiated by an excavator through JULIE to inform underground utility facility owners or operators notified in a prior locate request who either failed to mark their facilities or communicate their non-involvement through the positive response system prior to the requested dig start date and time.
+It is important to be specific about which company failed to respond.

 Incomplete

-An Incomplete Request is initiated by an excavator through JULIE to inform owners and operators of the underground utility facilities notified in a prior locate request that such facility owners or operators, as identified by the person excavating, did not completely mark the entire extent or the entire segment of the proposed excavation as identified by the excavator in the prior notice.
+An Incomplete Request is initiated by an excavator through JULIE to inform underground utility facility owners or operators notified in a prior locate request that such facility owners or operators, as identified by the excavator, did not completely mark the entire extent or the entire segment of the proposed excavation as identified by the excavator in the prior notice.
 Please be specific on which company failed to complete their marking.

 Re-mark

-A Re-mark Request is initiated by an excavator through JULIE to request owners and operators of the underground utility facilities notified in the initial locate request to Re-mark all or part of the work area identified in the initial locate request because facility markings are becoming or have become indistinguishable due to factors including, but not limited to, weather, fading, construction activity, or vandalism.
-Excavators should request only the affected areas where excavation or demolition will continue to be Re-marked.
-Depending on the circumstances, some or all of the previously notified companies will be required to Re-mark within 48 hours of receiving the Re-Mark Request notice.
+A Re-mark Request is initiated by an excavator through JULIE to request underground utility facility owners or operators notified in the initial locate request to re-mark the area of the original extent where excavation is to continue because facility markings are becoming or have become indistinguishable due to factors including, but not limited to, weather, fading, construction activity, or vandalism.
+Depending on the circumstances, some or all of the previously notified companies will be required to re-mark within 2 days after the day of receiving the Re-Mark Request notice.

 Joint Meet